ricardosb25/Pigeon/README.md

 # Pigeon
-O Pigeon é um projeto de rede social que funciona com react.js e usa um database do firebase
+Pigeon is a social networking project that works with react.js and uses a firebase database